Park Bo-ram: 2010–2014: Pre-debut

-2014–present: Debut with Beautiful, Celepretty and Orange Moon
+2014–2016: Debut with Beautiful and Celepretty

+On August 7, 2014, Park Boram debuted with the release of the single "Beautiful" featuring rapper Zico.

-Park Boram made her debuted with released digital single Beautiful featuring rapper Zico on August 7, 2014.
-She made official debuted stage at SBS Inkigayo on August 10, 2014.
+Park made her official stage debut at SBS Inkigayo on August 10, 2014.
 "Beautiful" peaked at number 2 on Gaon.

-On November 12, 2014, Park appeared in Natthew's music video for his single "Love Will Be Ok" as his love interest.
+On November 12, 2014, Park acted in Natthew's music video for the single "Love Will Be Ok" as his love interest.

-On January 22, 2015, Park released soundtrack "Falling" for drama Hyde, Jekyll, Me.
-On April 23, Park's first mini album Celepretty was released with same naming for the lead single.
+On January 22, 2015, Park released the soundtrack song "Falling" for the drama Hyde Jekyll, Me.
+On April 23, Park's first mini album Celepretty was released along with a lead single of the same title.
 Her single reached to number 7 on Gaon.
-On May 15, Park released a single called "Super Body", which was to promote CJ's dietary drink "Fat Down", with her as their model.
+On May 15, Park released a single called "Super Body" to promote CJ's dietary drink "Fat Down", with her as their model.
 On June 19, she appeared in Mamamoo's "Um Oh Ah Yeh" music video.
-That month, she also released collaboration "Pretty Bae" with singer Lee Hyun.
+That month, she also released collaboration song "Pretty Bae" with singer Lee Hyun.

 On September 21, Park featured in Park Kyung's solo track, "Ordinary Love", which peaked at number 3 on Gaon Digital charts.
 She and Eric Nam attended The Walk, a virtual experience event held at the Yongsan CGV in Seoul on October 12.
 Park performed as part of the line-up for KCON 2015 JEJU.
-On October 7, Park returned with release ballad single since her debut called "Sorry", which peaked at number 30.
-On November 28, Park released soundtrack "혜화동 (혹은 쌍문동) (Hyehwadong (Or Ssangmundong))" for drama Reply 1988.
+On October 7, Park returned with the release of the single titled "Sorry", which peaked at number 30.
+On November 28, Park released the soundtrack song "혜화동 (혹은 쌍문동)" for the drama Reply 1988.

+2016–2018: Orange Moon and digital singles

 Park released an acoustic single called "Dynamic Love" on April 21, 2016.

 Park also appeared as a contestant on the singing competition program King of Mask Singer as "I Am Completely Shrill-Voiced".